 Energy losses identification using Enerlly in Induction Billet Heaters in Forging industry

-It is possible to reduce losses from drop offs weight and reduce it or completely avoid it.
+It is possible to reduce losses from drop-offs weight and reduce it or completely avoid it.
 Operators must be informed and trained regarding this issue.
-Enerlly IoT allows to set benchmark for any machine against which machines performance can be analysed.
+Enerlly IoT allows setting the benchmark for any machine against which machines performance can be analysed.
 SEC was set at 430 kWh/tonne initially for performance improvement.
-Enerlly notifies about whether machine is being operated with energy efficiency or with losses by Key Perforance Indicators and Benchmarking feature.
-Idling time and break of more than 10 minutes must be avoided.
+Enerlly notifies about whether the machine is being operated with energy efficiency or with losses by Key Performance Indicators and Benchmarking feature.
+Idling time and break off more than 10 minutes must be avoided.
 Proper production planning and continuous batch production can yield good results in maintaining the SEC nearby 430kWh/ tonne.
-Hence best operating practices along with day to day analtyical data can help in achieving energy savings.
+Hence best operating practices along with day to day analytical data can help in achieving energy savings.

 Early identification of losses can avoid future loss which can yield significant profits in the longer run.
-Energy team advises on best operating practices to be followed in industry which helps to operate equipments at optimum efficiency levels.
+The energy team advises on best-operating practices to be followed in the industry which helps to operate equipments at optimum efficiency levels.